The more damaged you are, the more carbohydrate restriction is likely to benefit you long term.

 But just because a low-carb diet causes fat loss in this population, that doesn’t mean that carbs caused the fat gain or damaged metabolism in the first place.

-I wrote about this in a previous article, There is No Single Cause of (or Treatment or) Obesity, but based on some of the comments and discussion I’ve been seeing online recently, I think it bears repeating: in order to properly frame this debate, it’s essential to separate the causes and treatment of obesity.
+I wrote about this in a previous article, There is No Single Cause of (or Treatment or) Obesity, but based on some of the comments and discussion I’ve been seeing online recently, I think it bears repeating: in order to properly frame this debate, it’s essential to separate the causes and treatment of obesity and diabesity.
 If we don’t do this, we might as well not even have a debate at all because we won’t be talking about the same thing.

 We know without a doubt that statins lower cholesterol.
 But does that mean high cholesterol is caused by a statin deficiency?
 If you break your arm, your doctor will probably put a cast on to help it heal.
 Does that mean we should all wear casts on our arms to make sure they don’t break?

 Metabolically Damaged vs. Healthy: Apples & Oranges